Planetary computing for data-driven environmental policy-making: Introduction

 Ecologists assess areas of habitat data to generate worldwide extinction statistics~\cite{brooks2019measuring}, but must not reveal individual observation points or else species may come under threat from poachers~\cite{lindenmayer_not_2017}.
-To generate this aggregate data they combine satellite data (Landsat, MODIS, Copernicus, GEDI~\cite{dubayah2020global}) with readings collected manually over decades.
-The data is highly variable in quality and requires cleaning and normalisation, before machine learning is used to train models to interpolate missing data.
-Subsequently, the information gleaned from the data is used to direct habitat regeneration and protection efforts, but must be regenerated monthly as new data arrives.
-When challenged, it should be possible to reveal the provenance of conclusions to auditors, even from decades-old observations.
+To generate this aggregate data they combine satellite data (Landsat~\cite{wulder2022fifty}, MODIS~\cite{justice2002overview}, Copernicus~\cite{buchwitz2018copernicus}, GEDI~\cite{dubayah2022gedi}) with readings collected manually over decades~\cite{harfoot_using_2021}.
+The data is highly variable in quality and requires cleaning and normalisation~\cite{HOLCOMB2023100106}, before machine learning is used to train models to interpolate missing data.
+Information derived from the data is used to direct habitat regeneration and protection efforts, but must be regenerated monthly as new data arrives.
+When challenged it should be possible to reveal the provenance of conclusions to auditors, even from decades-old observations.
+The aggregate (around 92 petabytes of data) is processed across 29,000+ terrestrial species and used to create a global metric for extinction rates known as ``LIFE''~\cite{eyres_life_2023}.
+The metric is published as a versioned set of raster maps ($\approx$500 GB of final results) for general use, but ecologists also need access to individual species data.

-\paragraph{Land use policy} Food and fibre production trades off against natural habitats, and understanding where to do this requires jurisdictional land management~\cite{balmford_how_2019}.
-A civil servant assessing different methods of evaluating the impact of land use changes on biodiversity needs to access datasets for their country that have a reasonable resolution ($<$100 metres/pixel and so 100GB/layer storage needed), across all the species on the IUCN extinction list (10000+ entries~\cite{harfoot_using_2021}), and go back 30 years.
+\paragraph{Land-use policy for biodiversity preservation} Food and fibre production trades off against natural habitats, and understanding where to do this requires jurisdictional land management~\cite{balmford_how_2019}.
+A civil servant assessing different methods of evaluating the impact of land use changes on biodiversity needs to access datasets for their country that have a reasonable resolution ($<$100 metres/pixel and so 150GB/layer storage needed), across all the species on the IUCN extinction list (10000+ entries~\cite{harfoot_using_2021}), and go back 30 years.
 Similarly, natural resource managers rely on being able to work on zoomed-out/cropped data for interactive and iterative exploration of potential land use policies, and then scale to cluster compute levels for a country-wide run.

-\paragraph{Preserving tropical rainforests} Consider a conservation project protecting millions of hectares of tropical rainforest from illegal logging.
-A park ranger might wish to subscribe to regularly-updated land use/land cover (LULC) data~\cite{brown_dynamic_2022}, and use an interactive explorer that overlays this with locally gathered information about threatened regions of the forest (such as where an illegal road was discovered~\cite{kleinschroth_road_2019}).
-They might then feed mobile alerts to security patrols monitoring illegal deforestation~\cite{slough_satellite-based_2021}.
-This requires continuous integration of remote sensing with local data to generate actionable triggers, and data provenance tracking to audit reliability.